microsoft/mccf-vscode-extension/README.md

 ![Alt text](images/image_sp.png)

 - ### VOTE ON A PROPOSAL
-This feature allows the developer to easily vote on a proposal to add a user to a network.
+This feature allows the developer to easily vote on a proposal to add a user to a network via the certificate/key of the member(s) of the network.
 The certificate and signing keys are the authorization member's certificates.

 1. Enter the network URL and select a ballot.
 ![Alt text](images/image_ballot.png)